MONTHLY

 Get 1-year membership of the SAFe Community Platform

-Get 2-year membership with Scrum Alliance
+Get a 2-year membership with Scrum Alliance

-Now that the main differences between SAFe Agilist and the Certified Scrum Master Certifications are clear, let us get into the details of the process for obtaining both the certificates.
+Now that the main differences between SAFe Agilist and the Certified Scrum Master Certifications are clear, let us get into the details of the process for obtaining both certificates.

 A. Getting CSM Certification